 The modern workplace is quite different from even a decade ago.
 Today, employees are more empowered and in control than ever.
-How (and what) they think about you as an employer can, at times, make or break your business.
+What they think about you as an employer can, at times, make or break your business.

 An engaged employee is a valuable asset.
-On the other end, disengaged employees can affect both the workplace environment and the business.
-In terms of numbers, disengaged employees have an impact on the bottom line and can set back overall productivity and your profit margin, not to mention the chance of increasing your employee turnover rate.
+On the other hand, disengaged employees can affect the work environment and the business.
+In terms of numbers, disengaged employees cost money and can set back overall productivity and your profit margin, not to mention the chance of increasing your employee turnover rate.
+If you want to learn more via video, then watch below.
+Otherwise, skip ahead.

-- One study estimates the total cost of disengaged employees in the US is a whopping $450-500 billion each year.
+- Gallup poll estimates the total cost of disengaged employees in the US is a whopping $450-500 billion each year.

-Despite global efforts to improve and increase human resources efforts, employee engagement rates remain lower than ideal.
+Despite global efforts to improve and increase human resources efforts, engagement rates remain lower than ideal.

 The following are some ways in which disengaged employees can affect businesses: